Ability to raise the initial funds, lack of space in urban slums and lack of awareness is hampering the sanitation programme

 With the goal of making India open-defecation free by 2019, the NDA government launched the Swachh Bharat Abhiyan (SBA) programme in 2014.

-Under the programme, people living below the poverty line and above poverty line can avail reimbursement for constructing toilets at household level.
+Under the programme, people living below and above poverty line can avail reimbursement for constructing toilets at household level.
 The programme has given a huge impetus to nationwide toilet building exercise.

-The SBA, currently, operates under a reimbursement model, where the households are expected to build the toilets from their own funds and then, upon producing the required documents, they are reimbursed Rs 12,000- Rs 15,000 depending on the caste of the household.
+The SBA, currently, operates under a reimbursement model, where the households are expected to build the toilets from their own funds and then, upon producing the required documents, they are reimbursed Rs 12,000- Rs 15,000.

 Despite the SBA subsidies easing the process of household toilet construction, BPL households are faced with significant barriers.

 One of the most important barriers is a household’s ability to raise the initial funds needed to build the toilets.
 Based on our initial visits in rural Karnataka, it emerged that the real cost of building a toilet is highly variable and can often be more than Rs 20,000.

 The average agriculture household income was Rs 8,931 per month in 2016-17, according to the Nabard's All India Rural Financial Inclusion Survey.
 Combining the income data with the cost of constructing the toilet indicates that households find it challenging to raise the initial funds.

 While informal methods of raising the funds exist (borrowing from relatives or dipping into personal savings), these are not accessible to all households.

 Moreover, the reimbursement from the SBA is delayed by at least six months.
 Until then, people continue to pay interest to moneylenders.
 This makes households reluctant in building toilets.

 Urban slums are characterised as congested lanes with poor light and ventilation and having wall- to-wall houses with single room per household.